doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 Optional attributes:

 -
-    targetDocument - A full class name of the target document.
+    targetDocument - A |FQCN| of the target document.
 -
     discriminatorField - The database field name to store the discriminator value within the embedded document.